fahadbuddy/lazy-dev-snippets/log4j.md

 ###Simple log4j.properties

 The following sample will
- * Log everything in INFO level
+ * log everything in INFO level,
- * 2 packages in DEBUG level
+ * 2 packages in DEBUG level,
- * 2 packages to separate files
+ * 2 packages to separate files,
- * Everything else to STDOUT
+ * everything else to STDOUT.

 ```Bash